Benjamin Franklin Stringfellow (1816–1891)

 Benjamin Franklin Stringfellow (September 3, 1816 – April 26, 1891) was a pro-slavery border ruffian in Kansas, when the slavery issue was put to a local vote in 1855 under the Popular Sovereignty provision.

-As a General in the Missouri Militia, and former Attorney General of that state, Stringfellow openly defied the law by declaring that Missourians were free to vote in Kansas territory, and attacked abolitionist patrols in what became known as Bleeding Kansas.
+As a general in the Missouri Militia, and former Missouri Attorney General, Stringfellow openly defied the law by declaring that Missourians were free to vote in Kansas territory and attacked abolitionist patrols in what became known as Bleeding Kansas.
 When the vote went against him, he turned his attention to developing the Atchison, Topeka and Santa Fe Railroad.

 Early life

-Stringfellow was the youngest of the ten children born to Robert Stringfellow (a veteran of the War of 1812 and merchant at Raccoon Ford on the Rapidan River and farmer in Culpeper County, Virginia), and Mary Plunkett (daughter of an early industrialist in Orange County, Virginia).
+Stringfellow was the youngest of the ten children born to Robert Stringfellow, a veteran of the War of 1812 and merchant at Raccoon Ford on the Rapidan River and farmer in Culpeper County, Virginia, and Mary Plunkett, daughter of an early industrialist in Orange County, Virginia.
 John H. Stringfellow was his brother.
-Educated in Fredericksburg, Virginia, he then attended the University of Virginia and was admitted to practice law in Louisville, Kentucky in 1837.
+Educated in Fredericksburg, Virginia, he then attended the University of Virginia and was admitted to practice law in Louisville, Kentucky, in 1837.

 In 1839 Stringfellow moved to Boone's Lick, Missouri and practiced law in Keytesville, Missouri.
 He was elected to the Missouri House of Representatives as an anti-Benton Democrat serving from Chariton County, Missouri.

 Stringfellow served as Missouri's Attorney General from 1845 to 1849.